andreasdominik/ADoSnipsQnD/docs/src/details.md

 Several lines of colon-separated parts are possible:
 - the first part is the intent name (because a `config.ini` is responsible for several intents)
-- the second part must be exactly the phrase `must_include`
+- the second part must be exactly one of the phrases `must_include`, `mist_chain` or `must_span`.
 - the last part of the parameter name can be used as a description and is necessary to make all parameter lines unique
-- the parameter value is a comma-separated list of words.
+- the parameter value is a comma-separated list of words or regular expressions.

-Each uttered command must include all words in the correct order of at least one parameter lines.
+For `must_include` each uttered command must include all words of at least one parameter lines.

+For `must_chain` each uttered command must include all words and the words must be in the correct order.

+For `must_span` each uttered command must include all words and the words must be in the correct order and they must span the complete command; i.e. the first word in the list must be the first word of the command and the last must be the last.

-the framework performs this doublecheck before an action is started.
+The framework performs this doublecheck before an action is started.
 If the check fails the session is ended silently.

 ## Reduce false activations of intents by disabling intents